beachyapp/puppet-agent/README.md

 # Puppet

-This repository contains Puppet files to be placed in `/etc/puppet`.
+This repository contains Puppet files to be placed in `/etc/puppetlabs`.

+After the initial deployment, this repository will be pulled and self-deployed every 30 minutes.

+Parameters stored as `/{environment}/env/{NAME}` in AWS Parameter Store will be pulled and placed in `/etc/environment`.
+Be sure to place the parameters in the same region as the server doing the fetching.

 ## Initial Deployment